 What is the most important feature of artificial intelligence in banking?

 Artificial intelligence offers a wide range of features for banking customers, but perhaps the most important is related to security.
-AI helps banks prevent fraudulent account activity and also protects banks against cyber attacks.
-With AI, your money and your personal information should be safer.
+AI can help banks prevent fraudulent account activity and also protect banks against cyber attacks.
+With AI, your money and your personal information may be safer.

 What are the pros and cons of AI in banking?